sebashack/sebashack.github.io/about.md

 - Jul.
 2014 - Present--*Universidad EAFIT*.
 I Studied *Mathematical Engineering* until the end of the second semester of 2016 and stopped to have an immersion in software industry.
 I resumed my engineering studies in 2020 but this time switched to *Systems Engineering* due to more affinity with my personal goals.
 - Jul.
 2009 - Dec.
 2014--*Universidad de San Buenaventura*.
-Psychology degree with emphasis in Cognitive Psychology.
+Psychology BSc degree with emphasis in Cognitive Psychology.